Goodbye, Summer Holidays. Hello, School Gates!

-With the children back to school on 8th March, some will be raring to get back into the classroom.
-For others it will be a daunting and challenging time.
-Over the last 12 months many children have lost their confidence and the change in routine will be tough.
+With the children back to school soon – and hopefully the start of a full year in the classroom.
+Some children will be raring to get back to normality For others it will be a daunting and challenging time.
+Over the last 12-18 months many children have lost their confidence and the change in routine will be tough.
 Many won’t have seen their friends for a very long time and the thought of being apart from their parents or main carer is likely to cause some anxiety also.

 Back to School with Confidence